Nurturing Resilience and Connection Through the Power of Art

 Art for the Journey was founded by Mark Hierholzer and a small group of artists in 2014.
 Dr. Willam J. Frable, pictured here, and artists Jamie Wigginton and Cindy Paullin, had personally discovered the power of art to transform their life experience — and wanted to share that with others.

-The sense of partnership and mutual support that defined our original group is now being shared with a growing community of volunteers who are spreading the impact of our mission to a growing population of people in our community, and through our OMA training program, o individuals throughout the Commonwealth and beyond!
+The sense of partnership and mutual support that defined our original group is now being shared with a growing community of volunteers and OMA Facilitators, spreading the reach of this mission to individuals throughout the Commonwealth and beyond!

 Our Programs